| |

 3. Emotion For Kids-This video helps kids learn about their emotions by using an emotions wheel.
 After the wheel spins and an emotion is selected, a description of the feeling is given and an example of a situation that would evoke the emotion is shared.
 You can pause the video before moving on to the next emotion to ask kids about a time they felt the emotion being discussed.

 4. Feelings and Emotions Vocabulary-This video uses animations to teach children a variety of feelings such as happy, sad, upset, excited, afraid, brave, amused, angry, furious, ashamed, bored, cold, hot, confused, tired, surprised, nervous, proud, puzzled, relaxed, sick, sleepy, thoughtful, worried, shy, kind, malicious, jealous, overwhelmed, shocked, guilty, scared, content, in love, astonished, and embarrassed.
 You can share the video with kids and pause video during certain emotions to explore more deeply.
-(Note: I didn’t present malicious and kind to my kiddos as feelings, but instead asked kids to come up with how someone who is being malicious and kind might feel.).
+(Note: I didn’t present malicious and kind to my kiddos as feelings, but instead asked kids to come up with how someone who is being malicious and kind might feel).

 5. Know Your Emotions-This is a great resource for explaining what emotions are and how to express them.
 In this video, kids learn about the intensity of their emotions, that emotions come and go, and that there are no ‘good’ or ‘bad’ feelings.
 After watching this video with kids, ask them to draw an emotion intensity meter (as seen in the video) to show how they’re feeling right now.